EmptyFlow/PostgreSQL.Migrations/README.md

 # PostgreSQL.Migrations
-Library for performing migrations in PostgreSQL database.
+Tooling for performing migrations in PostgreSQL database.

 ## Features
 - Fully managed C# solution (can be used as part of your project, integration tests, console application, CI and in any other way you need)